TYPO3-extensions/sphinx/Documentation/Introduction/Index.rst

 What does it do?
 ----------------

+.. only:: latex

 	This extension lets you build documentation projects written with Sphinx_ (the Python Documentation Generator used by the TYPO3 documentation team for all official documentation) from within the TYPO3 Backend.
 	Watch `5 min tutorial video`_.

+.. only:: html

+	This extension lets you build documentation projects written with Sphinx_ (the Python Documentation Generator used by the TYPO3 documentation team for all official documentation) from within the TYPO3 Backend:

+	.. youtube:: YeGqHMDT7R8
+		:width: 100%

+	|

 Sphinx was originally created for the Python documentation and a few features are worth highlighting: